Tiendil/tiendil-org-content/content/posts/2024-021-world-builders-2023-business-plan-example/en.md

 ### DLC sales

-All paid DLCs are described within the same logic, so I will only describe the rows of the first DLC.
+All paid DLCs are described using the same logic, so I will only describe the rows of the first DLC.

 `[18] Paid DLC 1 Convertion Rate` — Our estimate of the share of base game owners who will buy the DLC.
 I took the estimate by googling the news, but there is not much information. `30%` conversion is an ambitious goal.